stasilo/webgl-regl-fluid-base/README.md

 ## Fluid simulation base

-This is a base for fluid simulations built using the amazing (really, try it!) declarative helper api [regl](https://regl.party).
+This is a base for fluid simulations built using the amazing (really, try it!) declarative webgl helper api [regl](https://regl.party).

 **Only velocity field helpers and advection functionality is implemented**, but since I really like the look and feel of this almost-but-not-quite-a-fluid effect I will probably build upon this base when creating various **color soups** and more realistic fluid stuff :)

 ![Example](/assets/example.gif?raw=true "Example")

+Made by Jakob Stasilowicz - kontakt [at] stasilo.se

 ## Further resources